Goals That Motivate

-If you have a tendency to eat all the snacks in the house and you are trying to lose weight, you can stop buying snacks food.
+If you have a tendency to eat all the snacks in the house and you are trying to lose weight, you can stop buying snack foods.
 Or, make sure that the snacks you have are of a more healthy variety.

 Are you trying to be more active?
-Write do five jumping jack on a post-it and attach it to your TV or computer.
+Write "do five jumping jacks" on a post-it and attach it to your TV or computer.
 Then, before you binge, do those jumping jacks.

 You do not need to make these huge things, but constant reminders and many little changes will lead to big change over time.

 Failure is not a reason to give up, it is just a reason to try a new tactic.
 Watch "Forgive Your Failures" any time you need a reminder of this.

 Setting a Goal That Motivates is not an easy task but it is a worth while task.
 Goals That Motivate you are more likely to get you where you want to be.
 Change requires change so follow the tips in this article to set Goals That Motivate you to make that change.

 - The Why Behind Your Goal can give you the reason you need to make the big change...If it is the right why.